 Currently, only Airbnb has a Cooperative Endeavor Agreement with the City for the voluntary collection of hotel/motel sales tax and hotel occupancy privilege taxes to remit taxes on behalf of its users.
 Short term rental operators who rent using other platforms must register with and remit taxes directly to the City.
 The information provided by Airbnb to the Bureau of Revenue is aggregated and does not reflect the gross rentals and nights rented for each operator.
 While hosts on Airbnb may register individually with the City to report their monthly gross rentals and nights rented, it is not required.
 As per the CEA, the City has the ability to audit Airbnb, but may not audit an individual guest unless an audit of Airbnb has been conducted.
 It is unknown how many STR operators who do not utilize Airbnb are remitting taxes and fees to the City.
 Additionally, since hosts on Airbnb are exempt from reporting individually, it is unclear if the taxes and fees remitted by Airbnb accurately reflect the gross sales and nights rented.

-Jurisdiction to collect, remit and/or report Hotel Tax, provided Airbnb is in compliance with its obligations herein"
+&lt;sup>14 As per the CEA, Airbnb "hosts shall be permitted but not required to register individually with the Taxing Jurisdiction to collect, remit and/or report Hotel Tax, provided Airbnb is in compliance with its obligations herein"